Transfer Student Admissions

 See the UW Equivalency Guide to identify equivalent classes at your college.

-Please note: While General Chemistry II will sometimes transfer as Chemistry 1XX, students who complete General Chemistry I & II* with accompanying lab at a Washington State Community College will satisfy the admission and graduation requirements for the following departments: CEE, ISE, MSE and ME.
+Note: While General Chemistry II will sometimes transfer as Chemistry 1XX, students who complete General Chemistry I & II* with accompanying lab at a Washington State Community College will satisfy the admission and graduation requirements for the following departments: CEE, ISE, MSE and ME.

 *Courses such as Chemical Concepts, Introductory Chemistry and Chemistry Prep classes will not satisfy this requirement.